 While our analysis can be applied to wireless networks with general interference properties, for simplicity of exposition we consider a simplified model where each node transmits using signals that are orthogonal to those of neighboring nodes.
 This highlights the economic issues involved in making transmission decisions based on advertised prices and observed channel conditions, without requiring additional distributed multiple access protocols to implement these decisions.
 However, the multiple access problem is another important issue for wireless networks, and we briefly describe how random and scheduled access strategies can be incorporated.
 Specifically, suppose there are one or more owners of different network regions, and these owners schedule transmissions based on requests from nodes within their regions.
 We can show that the analytical results of the greedy algorithm presented in this paper are preserved if nodes pay owners a fixed fraction of their profits, so that each owner has an incentive to schedule to maximize the sum of instantaneous profit within its region.
-Alternative multiple access strategies based on localized auctions within different network regions (using recent network auction results such as [22]-[26]), may also provide efficient mechanisms and suggest possible directions for future work.
+This is considered in more detail in Section V. Alternative multiple access strategies based on localized auctions within different network regions (using recent network auction results such as [23]-[27]), may also provide efficient mechanisms and suggest possible directions for future work.

 In the next section we describe our network model.
 Sections III and IV develop the greedy and profit-balanced algorithms, respectively.
-Simulations are provided in Section V.
+Simulations for fixed-topology networks and mobile networks are provided in Section V.